prantlf/setup-v-action/README.md

 This is a work in progress.

-* Install module dependencies.
-* Avoid the explicitly needed GITHUB_TOKEN.
+* Enable setting the action outputs.
+It fails somewhere in `crypto.getRandomValues` currently.

 ## License